-Robert Guster is in his second season on the Texas State men's basketball staff after being hired in June 2016.
+The 2018-19 campaign is the third for Robert Guster on the Texas State men's basketball coaching staff.
 He spent the previous 10 seasons as an assistant coach at UTSA.

 During his tenure with the Roadrunners, Guster assisted with recruiting duties, academics and scheduling in addition to on-the-floor coaching duties.
 UTSA also registered the school’s first-ever NCAA postseason victory in any sport, captured one league championship, made two conference tournament title game appearances, broke 20 school records and had eight players earn all-conference honors with three being tabbed league freshman of the year.

 Guster came to UTSA after a two-year stint at Southeast Missouri State in Cape Girardeau, Missouri, where he served as an assistant coach under head coach Gary Garner.
 While at SEMO, he was heavily involved in the Redhawks’ recruiting efforts and also oversaw the program’s academic affairs.